mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Indicates if and how this [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') serves as an entry to a [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room') or [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion').
+Indicates if and how this [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') serves as an entry to a [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room') or [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

 <a name='P-ParquetClassLibrary-Parquets-FurnishingModel-IsEnclosing'></a>
 ### IsEnclosing `property`